 - 1. NFS, Erwin apparently is aware of each AEC inspection and devotes considerable effort to preparing for each inspection.
 The AEC does not have the opportunity to inspect typical activities due to those preparation efforts.
-Mene 24 - 2.
+Mane 24 - 2.
 Previously, during criticality alarm test evacuations, the employees evacuated through gates to areas distant from the plant.
-Now, they are not permitted to exit through those mergency gates.
-NFS, Erwin attributes this change to new AEC security regulations.
+Now, they are not permitted to exit through those emergency gates.
+NFS, Erwin attributes this change to new AEC security regulations. - Easy off 3.
+Employees use "Oven-off", an oven cleaner, as a means of removing contamination from their hands.
+The company supplies the "Oven-off" and has not objected to its use. - 4.
+OCAN believes there is a beryllium hazard associated with a portion of work at NFS, Erwin.
+OCAN is unsure of the interface between AEC and OSHA on this matter.